apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 ## Upgrading 2.7.0 projects to 2.8.0 ##

-### BlackBerry10 ###
+BlackBerry 10:

-BlackBerry10 uses the new CLI tooling and manages core APIs as plugins.
+BlackBerry 10 uses the new CLI tooling and manages core APIs as plugins.
 The instructions migrate your project to a new project, rather than updating an existing project, due to the complexity of updating an old project.
 Also note that the cordova js script file is now called 'cordova.js' and no longer contains a version string.

 1. **Download and extract the Cordova 2.8.0 source** to a **permanent folder location** on your hard drive (say to ~/Cordova-2.8.0)